The Buying Process in Five Steps

 We’ve mentioned the importance of sorting out the finances before your trip so that you are informed and ready to commit.
 Being mentally prepared to make an offer is just as important.
 It takes on average three months to purchase a property in France, the timeframe can be (much) longer if finance is required, so ensure that you have applied for an agreement in principle if you need a mortgage.

-When you have found your French property it’s important to make an offer to the agent as soon as you can.
-The agent will then communicate with the vendor on your behalf and hopefully agree on the price before you leave.
+When you have found your dream French property it’s important to make an offer to the agent as soon as you can.
+The agent will liaise with the vendor on your behalf and hopefully agree on the price before you leave.
 Making an offer secures the property at the agreed price but no money exchanges hands at this time and nothing needs to be signed.

 TOP TIP - don’t lose out!
-If you find your dream home, do not hesitate to make an offer, especially if you know it’s the right place for you.
+If you find your ideal home, do not hesitate to make an offer, especially if you know it’s the right place for you.

 You will not be bound into a contract until the pre-contract has been signed and the cooling-off period has expired (10 days).
 However, this will secure your future property for now and the owner is not allowed to accept offers from other buyers.
 You will need to supply various legal documents (birth/wedding certificates, copy of passport ...), so make sure you have these handy.
 For Brits, Americans, Australians and other non-EU based buyers, ensure your passport has at least six months left from your expiry date, and that you have thoroughly researched buying, working, staying and retiring in France.